Hair texture can change from straight to curly, smooth to frizzy, wiry to fine, and vice versa for all.

 Hormonal Changes and Hair Texture

-Hormonal changes can be great, like when you’re pregnant, or not so great, like when you have thyroid issues or diabetes.
+Hormonal changes can be great, like when you’re pregnant, or not so great like thyroid issues or diabetes.

 Imbalanced Thyroid Hormones Can Affect Hair Texture